 So here they are:

-Tuttle Creek Campground, Lone Pine, CA. This is a no frills BLM campground that has good water available near the sites and vault toilets.
-What it lacked in amenities was supplemented up by the surrounding beauty of the Eastern Sierra's and its foothills.
-The area south and north of the park is the famous Alabama Hills where many Westerns were filmed.
+Tuttle Creek Campground, Lone Pine, CA. This is a no-frills BLM campground that has good water available near the sites and vault toilets.
+What it lacked in amenities was supplemented up by the surrounding beauty of the Eastern Sierra and its foothills.
+The area south and north of the park is the famous Alabama Hills, where many Westerns were filmed.
 This area also offers opportunities to boondock (dispersed camping on BLM land).
 At the campground, our site was reasonably level and backed up to Tuttle Creek, which was loaded with Rainbow Trout.
 With Mt.
-Whintey Portal nearby and other access roads into the Sierra's, there is no shortage for good hiking.
-An added bonus is the fact that Diana was able to run a ten mile trail race right from the campground!
-Lacking in Lone Pine is a good grocery store, but down the road in Bishop there are several good choices.
-There’s a well stocked chain store, Von’s aka Safeway, and there’s the locally owned Manor Market, which we recommend visiting.
-And near Bishop is Horton Creek BLM campground, which is very similar Tuttle Creek.
+Whitney Portal nearby and other access roads into the Sierra's, there is no shortage of good hiking.
+An added bonus is the fact that Diana was able to run a ten-mile trail race right from the campground!
+Lacking in Lone Pine is a good grocery store, but there are several good choices down the road in Bishop.
+There’s a well-stocked chain store, Von’s, aka Safeway, and there’s the locally owned Manor Market, which we recommend visiting.
+And near Bishop is Horton Creek BLM campground, which is very similar to Tuttle Creek.

 Cape Blanco State Park Campground, Port Orford, OR.
 This is a beautiful state park on the Oregon coast located next to a historic lighthouse.
 Good trails in the park, along with opportunities for beach walks.
 On the ocean side of the park are cliffs with a parallel trail system that offers spectacular views.
 Sites are paved with water and electricity, but no dump station.
 There's a centrally located clean restroom with showers that's convenient to all campsites.